Nair-Meera/HTML_CSS_Website/README.md

 start.html is the main or stating file, others are linked with eachother.

-Its just a simple sample which encourage to create advanced level of HTML
+Its just a simple one which gives a starting for making a website and encourage to create upto its advanced level of HTML

 # Sample screenshort of the website: